Marojejy National Park: Fauna

 The reptile and amphibian diversity at Marojejy is also rich, higher than any other protected area in Madagascar.
 A total of 148 species have been inventoried, and 17 of these are found only in Marojejy, including Brookesia karchei and Chamaeleo peyrieresi, two species of several chameleons found there.
 The panther chameleon (Furcifer pardalis), leaf-tailed geckos (genus Uroplatus), and many species of frogs are also reported from this locality.
 Invertebrates include large millipedes, spiders, and an abundance of small leeches.

-Camps and accommodations
+Camps and accommodation

 Marojejy National Park is open all year, with Bradt Travel Guides recommending April to May and September to December as the best times to visit due to less rainfall.
 The park is one of the only national parks in Madagascar offering wooden chalets or bungalows, in addition to having a kitchen and toilet facilities at each of its three main camps inside a primary rainforest.
 The housing provides beds and basic bedding, while the kitchen and eating areas are covered and offer basic cooking utensils.
 These three camps have basic tent sites for campers.
 Tent campsites are also offered outside the park, while the only other overnight accommodations outside the park are in Andapa and Sambava.